 New Albany planners had envisioned an outdoor amphitheater for more than 20 years.
 In 2012, The New Albany Community Foundation launched an effort to build the amphitheater in the emerging cultural district in the heart of New Albany’s historic village center, along the Rose Run Park Corridor and near the Market Street district.
-Located at 170 W. Granville Street, the amphitheater is part of the school campus, next to The Jeanne B. McCoy Community Center for the Arts.
+Located at 170 E. Dublin-Granville Rd., the amphitheater is part of the school campus, next to The Jeanne B. McCoy Community Center for the Arts.
 The amphitheater follows the same public and private collaboration model as The McCoy, which debuted in 2008 and today hosts hundreds of school and community events each year.

 “It is fantastic to now have this venue in the heart of town right next to the McCoy Center, our school campus, library, Rose Run Park, and the Heit Center,” said New Albany Mayor Sloan Spalding.
 “All of these buildings support our community pillars of lifelong learning, the arts, health and the environment, and this facility will allow us to greatly expand our arts offerings to our residents.”